The importance of proper report writing

 Another group affected by the report is the other doctors the patient may be seeing or to whom you are referring patients to.

 A well-written report portrays professionalism that will convey a sense of clinical competency to your peers.
-Not to mention, the
+Not to mention, the course of treatment that one doctor is following may impact that of another doctor or you.

 Therefore, you must be careful to create a report that is clear, detailed, easy to read, and without errors.
 This will ensure everyone on the patient’s team is aware of what everyone else is doing, and will not proceed with any treatment that would be ill-advised.